jamesmartherus/debates/README.md

 # `debates`: US Presidential Debate Transcripts <img src="man/figures/logo.png" align="right" width=120 />

 Presidential debates are an important opportunity for candidates to share their platforms. `debates` provides easy access to debate transcripts from Presidential, Vice Presidential, and primary candidate debates.
-The current version includes Presidential and Vice-Presidential debate transcripts starting in 1960, and for most debates from the 2012, 2016, and 2020 primary elections. `debates` includes one dataset, transcripts.df, as a compact RData object.
+The current version includes Presidential and Vice-Presidential debate transcripts starting in 1960, and for most debates from the 2012, 2016, and 2020 primary elections. `debates` includes one dataset, `debate_transcripts`, as a compact rda object.
 Once the package is installed and loaded, the dataset can be loaded using the `data()` function.

-transcripts.df includes speaker-level and debate-level data.
-Each row in transcripts.df represents one statement.
+`debate_transcripts` includes speaker-level and debate-level data.
+Each row in `debate_transcripts` represents one statement.
 Along with the text of the statement, each row includes the speaker's name and an indicator variable that identifies whether or not the speaker is a candidate (as opposed to being a moderator, an announcer, or someone asking a question).
 Each row also indicates the date, location, and type of debate.
 To suggest additional fields, please open an issue.

 ## Installation